dbcook/openrocket-database/README.md

 Installing this package does not change how OpenRocket __works__ in any way.
 It only changes what components are available for selection in the menus.

-As of the 2022 OpenRocket beta releases, this database is automatically installed along with OpenRocket, and you don't have to do anything special to install it.
+As of the 2022.02 OpenRocket release (Feb 2023), this database is automatically installed along with OpenRocket, and you don't have to do anything special to install it.

 For the old OpenRocket 15.03, you have to do a slightly technical installation.